smartnsoft/FlappyTranslator/README.md

 * If other languages does not have translation for specific words, it will take the corrresponding one in the default language.

 * The first column must be totally filled !
 It will not work otherwise.

+### Handling different languages for one country

+You have the possibility, since version 1.4 to write something like `de_CH`.
+It will take the Swiss's German language.

 ### Add variables in Strings